Living-with-machines/lwmdb/docs/contributing.md

 ## Crediting Contributions

-We use `allcontributors` to help mmanage attributing contributions to both this code base and to portions of the datasets we release for use with `lwmdb`.
+We use [All Contributors](https://allcontributors.org) in our semi-automated file citation file [`.all-contributorsrc`](https://github.com/Living-with-machines/lwmdb/blob/main/.all-contributorsrc) and [Citation File Format](https://citation-file-format.github.io/) via [`CITATION.cff`](https://github.com/Living-with-machines/lwmdb/blob/main/CITATION.cff) to help manage attributing contributions to both this code base and datasets we release for use with `lwmdb`.
+We endeavour to harmonise contributions from collaborators across [Living with Machines](https://livingwithmachines.ac.uk/) whose copious, interdisciplinary collaboration led to `lwmdb`.

-### [All Contributors][allcontributors.org]
+### All Contributors

-All Contributors is a service for managing credit to a `git` repository. `.all-contributorsrc` is a `json` file in the root directory of the `alnm` repository.
-It includes basic display configuration for what's printed in `README.md` and the intro to this documentation.
+All Contributors is a service for managing credit for contributions to a `git` repository. `.all-contributorsrc` is a `json` file in the root directory of the `alnm` repository.
+It also specifies design for what's rendered in `README.md` and intro [contributors](/#contributors) section of this documentation.

-The `json` structure follows this [`format`](https://allcontributors.org/docs/en/specification).
-This has the following format:
+The `json` structure follows the All Contributors [`specification`](https://allcontributors.org/docs/en/specification).
+Below is an example of this format

 ```json
 {